 Kiera Gran is a first-year graduate student/clinician in Ohio State University’s Masters of Speech-Language Pathology program.
 She completed her undergraduate degree in Speech and Hearing Science at Ohio State University, with minors in Psychology and Neuroscience.
 At OSU, she worked as the Undergraduate Intern for the Aphasia Initiative for two years.
 Kiera loves being involved in the Aphasia Initiative, she has made many long-lasting relationships with the staff and clients and has gained valuable clinical experience.
 She looks forward to continuing her role in the Aphasia Initiative and hopes to continue working with Neurogenic Disorders as her education continues.

-Anna Evans is a second-year Speech and Hearing Science Student from Cleveland, Ohio with minors in Spanish and Linguistics.
+Anna Evans is a third-year Speech and Hearing Science Student from Cleveland, Ohio with minors in Spanish and Linguistics.
 She is heavily involved in the National Student Speech-Language-Hearing Association (NSSLHA) where she serves on the executive board and Literacy Committee.
 Anna is also very passionate about her involvement with 4 Paws for Ability, a nonprofit that raises service dogs in training.
 In addition, Anna volunteers at Bridgeway Academy, a school for children with Autism, and is a Team Captain for BuckeyeThon.

 The Aphasia Initiative works to serve not only persons with aphasia but students as well.
 Each semester, we have new Graduate and Undergraduate students offering support to our clients.
 These students help facilitate and plan our group sessions alongside our licensed clinicians.